The man who retrieved the Ashes

 A massive partnership at Lord's, as Bill Edrich and Denis Compton, in the middle of their greatest year, punished a modest South Africa attack.
 The pair added 370, with Edrich cracking 189 and Compton 208.
 At the time it was the highest partnership for the third wicket in a Test.
 It remains England's highest for the third wicket, and is the highest for any wicket in a Lord's Test.

 Ramnaresh Sarwan's maturity and the serenity of his strokeplay have been in evidence since his debut at 19, when he made a cool, classy 84 not out against Pakistan.
-It took Sarwan, who was born on this day, 49 innings to post his maiden Test century, and that was against Bangladesh, against whom he also got a double-century in 2004.
+It took Sarwan, who was born on this day, 49 innings to post his maiden Test century, and that was against Bangladesh, who were also at the receiving end when he made a double-century in 2004.
 Following Brian Lara's retirement after the World Cup in 2007, Sarwan was appointed captain for the tour of England, but a shoulder injury ruled him out and he lost the captaincy to Chris Gayle.
 The dip in form didn't come immediately - he made 291 against England in Barbados in 2009 - but he didn't play any Tests in 2010 and was excluded from the contracts list.
 He played the 2011 World Cup but was dropped again because of what the selectors said was a "focus on youth".

 The beginning of West Indies' life as a Test-playing nation.
 They were crushed by England by an innings, with Ernest Tyldesley hammering 122 in his only innings at Lord's.
 But they proved to be quick learners.
 In their sixth Test, the following winter, they recorded their first win.